Institution

 Mission

-UGSO exists to steward, maintain, and evolve the standards architecture of the Unified Governance Continuum (UGC), ensuring its coherence, integrity, versioning discipline, and long-term continuity under defined mandates and boundaries.
+UGSO stewards and evolves the standards of the Unified Governance Continuum (UGC), maintaining their coherence and continuity through disciplined versioning, under defined mandates and boundaries.

 The Unified Governance Continuum